Get started with Microsoft Foundry

 This page is where you develop AI solutions.
 Here you can:

-- View and manage the agents in your project.
+- View and manage the agents and workflows in your project.

 - View and manage the models in your project.